Infinite Frontier

-Infinite Frontier is a 2021 relaunch by the American comic book publisher DC Comics of its entire line of ongoing monthly superhero comic book titles in 2021.
-It is the follow-up to the 2016 DC Rebirth relaunch.
+Infinite Frontier is a 2021 relaunch by the American comic book publisher DC Comics of its entire line of ongoing monthly superhero comic book titles.
+It is the follow-up to the 2018 New Justice relaunch.
 The relaunch and event was shepherded by writer Joshua Williamson.
 The continuity and repercussions established by Infinite Frontier continue into the 2023 Dawn of DC relaunch.